HoneycombClientMC/HoneyComb-Client-IOS/README.md

 ## 📱 Mobile-First Workflow (How We Build PC-Free)

 This entire repository is managed and developed using mobile-first tools.
 You do not need a MacBook or a desktop setup to fork, edit, or remix this client.
-Our environment stack consists of:
+Our launcher consists of:

 1. **Working Copy** – A powerful iOS Git client used to manage clones, branches, and pushing commits straight back to this repository.
 2. **Koder / Textastic** – Code editors used on-device to tweak structural JSON files, edit property lists (`Info.plist`), and rewrite configuration scripts.